taichi-dev/taichi/docs/external.rst

 ------------

 Taichi fields are aimed to be used in Taichi-scope.
-Despite we may also access Taichi fields elements in Python-scope too, that's not very efficient when accessing a lot of elements in a Taichi field.
+However, sometimes we may need to access Taichi field elements in Python-scope, which is not very efficient when a lot of elements within the field are required.

 So we provide a way to export and import data in Taichi fields via NumPy arrays.
 This allows you to interact with the data in Python-scope with other packages.

 **Export data in Taichi fields to a NumPy array** via ``to_numpy()``.
-This allows us to export the computation result and pass it to other Python packages that supports numpy, e.g. matplotlib.
+This allows us to export the computation result and pass it to other Python packages that support numpy, e.g. matplotlib.

 .. code-block:: python